Konala

 Konala (Finnish), Kånala (Swedish) is a subdistrict of Helsinki, Finland.
-Konala has about 4500 inhabitants and about 3000 jobs.
-Konala is situated in north-western Helsinki, north of Ring I road and Pitäjänmäki, west of Malminkartano and Kannelmäki.
-It is bordered from the south by Ring I, east by green zone which separates at the industrial area along Vihdintie and the west at Espoo's border.
+Konala is situated in north-western Helsinki, north of the road Ring I and Pitäjänmäki, west of Malminkartano and Kannelmäki.
+Its southern boundary is the Ring I, while the eastern boundary is a green belt which separates the industrial area along the road Vihdintie from Malminkartano.
+In the west, Konala borders Espoo.

 The houses are mainly small apartment houses and townhouses.
 The area also contains industrial and commercial enterprises.
 Vihdintie has several automotive companies.
-Konala-seura estimated that Konala is considered a safe place to live.
 The Ristikko Shopping Centre, which opened in 2015, is also located in Konala.

-Konalantie splits Konala into two different parts.
-On the east side of Konalantie, there are regional blocks of industry, business and apartment blocks.
-On the west side of the road, there are quieter terraced houses.
-An excellent example of this is Äestäjäntien houses.
-Konala's northern part, between Uusmaki (which belongs to Vihdintie and Espoo) there is a new, wooden fledged Lehtovuori residential area.
+The road Konalantie splits Konala into two different parts.
+On the eastern side of the Konalantie, there are regional blocks of industry, business and apartment blocks.
+On the western side of the road, there are terraced houses, such as the houses by the road Äestäjäntie.
+The newer Lehtovuori suburb, between the road Vihdintie and the Uusmäki suburb in Espoo, is mainly composed of wooden houses.